WWBN/AVideo/README.md

 - MySQL 5.0+
 - Apache web server 2.x (with mod_rewrite enabled)

+# Version 4.3
+In this version Rregistered users need the YouPHPTube administrator to grant them permission to transmit streams

 # Version 4.2
 In this version you can embed Youtube and Vimeo Links